-The charge for a new international operator at St Pancras International would be determined based on space taken and vehicles operated; prospective operators are encouraged to contact the Infrastructure Manager for further information at the address set out in section 1.8.1.
+The charge for a new international operator at St. Pancras International would be determined based on space taken and vehicles operated; prospective operators are encouraged to contact the Infrastructure Manager for further information at the address set out in section 1.8.1.

 Long Term Charge (“LTC”)